 - Average Interactions per Post

-In our next post, we will move on to key KPIs for specific purposes like Customer Relationship Management.
-However, you are the one who has to decide which social media KPIs are the most useful ones for your current goals.
-If you aim to integrate social media KPIs in your strategy, head over to our free social media analytics course in our academy.
+This post presents some metrics that can be beneficial to your analytics process.
+However, in the end it is always you who has to decide which social media KPIs are the most useful ones for your current goals.
+If you aim to integrate social media KPIs in your strategy, head over to our free social media analytics course in the quintly Academy.